saidvandeklundert/aws-python/README.md

 This refers to the session that is used to have boto interact with AWS.

 A default session to interact with AWS is created for you automatically when using boto.
-For instace, when you createa a low level client, boto3 acts as a proxy to the default session.
+For instance, when you createa a low level client, boto3 acts as a proxy to the default session.

 It is possible, using `boto3.session`, to manage your own sessions and use that session to create clients or resources.
 Every session can be given it's own configuration (keys, regions, etc.).

-Session objects are not thread safe.
+Session objects are _not_ thread safe.
 It is recommended that you create a session object for every thread of process.

 ## Collections